 Global Handwashing Day is celebrated annually on October 15.
 This is an excellent opportunity to spread the word about the importance of handwashing with soap, which should be practiced and promoted throughout the year.

 Global Handwashing Day activities from last year may be found on the interactive Global Handwashing Day map.
-Other activity examples are available in the Planner’s Guide in the activity list (found on page 48).
+Other activity examples are available in the activity list in Annex 2 of the Planner’s Guide.

-If you would like to receive regular updates from the Global Public-Private Partnership for Handwashing, please subscribe to our mailing list or follow us online.
+If you would like to receive regular updates from the Global Handwashing Partnership, please subscribe to our mailing list or follow us online.